 How does OTT advertising differ from other popular forms of video advertising?

-Enhanced targeting and tracking features set OTT advertising leagues ahead from traditional forms of advertising.
+Enhanced targeting and tracking features set OTT advertising leagues ahead of traditional forms of advertising.
 Advertisers can target to a certain extent with traditional advertising, for example, they can run ads during a TV show with a strong fan base in a certain demographic.
 With OTT advertising, ads can be served directly to a member of a relevant audience segment.
 These segments go far beyond gender, location, and age – allowing advertisers to target by income bracket, level of education, or even ethnicity.

 In simpler terms, traditional advertising casts a wide net while OTT advertising is far more focused.